nickcharles/react-native-invertible-flatlist/README.md

 ## Behavior

-Behaves identically to the React Native [FlatList](https://facebook.github.io/react-native/docs/flatlist.html) component with the added functinality of being invertible.
+Behaves identically to the React Native [FlatList](https://facebook.github.io/react-native/docs/flatlist.html) component with the added functionality of being invertible.
 The classic example of this is a chat application where the most recent items are listed at the very bottom of a scrolling list that takes the user back in time.
 This works for both vertically scrolling and horizontally scrolling lists.

 ### Props